creativecreatorormaybenot/clock/README.md

 ## TODO

+ * Fix timer.

- * Implement minute hand and make minute and second hand both bounce.
+ * Implement minute hand, hour hand, and make minute and second hand both bounce.

  * Get fully familiar with the mock data and design hierarchy to work with the clock data.

+ * Add ball that bounces about scene, e.g. off the second hand.
+Maybe only show it sometimes or make it slow and show other balls for special events.

+ * Create spin-up animation for when the widget is created or updated?

  * Finish clock first.